|Support||Help Desk & Knowledge Base|

 Speed & Performance

-In addition to quick server performance, SiteGround has major data centers around the globe – Chicago, London, Amsterdam, and Singapore.
+In addition to quick server performance, SiteGround has major data centers around the globe:

 They use Google’s Cloud infrastructure for cloud and enterprise plans.
-This matters because the physical distance that your website files have to travel matters.
-And many major web hosting brands automatically assign customers to their one data center – often somewhere in the middle of the US.
+This matters because the physical distance your website files travel can impact website performance.
+Too many major web hosting brands assign customers to their one data center – often somewhere in the middle of the US.

 For example, if you are an Australian ex-pat building a site for the Australian/Asian market – you’ll want your website to live in Australia or Singapore, not Utah.
 That factor in speed is a huge plus for SiteGround.

 SiteGround’s performance, speed, and reliability are major pros for their product.